qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 ## Measuring decentralization

-In [Chapter 1](ADD LINK HERE) you looked at the differences between centralized, decentralized, and distributed networks, and the claim was made that a given network could incorporate elements of all three categories.
+In [Chapter 1](ADD LINK HERE), you looked at the differences between centralized, decentralized, and distributed networks, and the claim was made that a given network could incorporate elements of all three categories.
 If this is the case, how can the extent of decentralization be measured?

 <ExpansionPanel title="Measuring decentralization – the minimum Nakamoto coefficient">

 The _**Gini coefficient**_ and _**Lorenz curve**_ are often proposed as means to quantitatively measure decentralization.
 Another useful tool is the _**minimum Nakamoto coefficient**_, as proposed by Balaji S. Srinivasan and Leland Lee, who argue that quantifying decentralization is not only important for purposes of measurement but also of system optimization.

-### The minimum Nakamoto coefficient
+**The minimum Nakamoto coefficient**

 The _**minimum Nakamoto coefficient**_ quantifies the number of entities that must be compromised in order to compromise the system as a whole.
 The higher the coefficient, the higher the number of entities required to compromise the system.